-NOTE: Refer to "G-Code Listing" in this section for more information on programming G-codes in Edit Help.
+NOTE: Refer to "G-Code Listing" for more information on programming G-codes in Edit Help.

 Figure 7-11 shows the portion of the Edit Help Menu that displays Modal G-Codes.
 Modal G-Codes define the way the CNC will interpret commands.